lm231290/devart-template/project_summary.md

 So nothing could be easier: one slight knock blasts thundering flash of light and sound.
 It is really magic experience!

-## Images & Videos
+## Images & Videos
-Here is a video about how it works
+Here is a video about how it works:

 [![ScreenShot](https://i.ytimg.com/vi/M94ZPlU1beA/2.jpg?1394352715745)](http://youtu.be/M94ZPlU1beA)